tsinis/sealed_world/packages/world_flags/README.md

 ### Usage

-All you need is a WorldCountry object (either create with factories of that class or just pick some specific, i.e. `CountryDeu()`).
+All you need is a [WorldCountry](https://github.com/tsinis/sealed_world/tree/main/packages/sealed_countries#usage) instance (either create with factories of that class or just pick some specific one, i.e. `CountryDeu()`).
 Use it in the `CountryFlag` widget.
 For example:

 ```dart
 import "package:flutter/material.dart";